British Israelism: Earliest recorded expressions

 According to Brackney (2012) and Fine (2015), the French Huguenot magistrate M. le Loyer's The Ten Lost Tribes, published in 1590, provided one of the earliest expressions of the belief that the Anglo-Saxon, Celtic, Scandinavian, Germanic, and associated peoples are the direct descendants of the Old Testament Israelites.
-Anglo-Israelism has also been attributed to King James VI and I, who believed he was the King of Israel.
+Anglo-Israelism has also been attributed to King James VI and I (1566–1625), who is reported to have believed he was the King of Israel.
 Adriaan van Schrieck (1560–1621), who influenced Henry Spelman (1562–1641) and John Sadler (1615–74), wrote in the early 17th century about his ideas on the origins of the Celtic and Saxon peoples.
-In 1649, Sadler published The Rights of the Kingdom, "which argues for an 'Israelite genealogy for the British people'".
+In 1649, Sadler published Rights of the Kingdom, "which argues for an 'Israelite genealogy for the British people'".

 Aspects of British Israelism and its influences have also been traced to Richard Brothers, who published A Revealed Knowledge of the Prophecies and Times in 1794, John Wilson's Our Israelitish Origin (1844), and John Pym Yeatman's The Shemetic Origin of the Nations of Western Europe (1879).

 Foundation

-British Israelism arose in England, then spread to the United States.
+British Israelism arose in England, and then spread to the United States.
 Its adherents cite various supposedly-medieval manuscripts to claim an older origin, but British Israelism appeared as a distinct movement in the early 1880s:

-Peak of adherence to British Israelism - late 19th and early 20th centuries
+Peak of adherence to British Israelism – late 19th and early 20th centuries

 The extent to which the British clergy became aware of the existence of the movement may be gauged by the comment which Cardinal John Henry Newman (1801–1890) made when he was asked why he had left the Church of England in 1845 in order to join the Roman Catholic Church.
 He said that there was a very real danger that the movement "would take over the Church of England."

 In the late 19th century, Edward Hine, Edward Wheler Bird, and Herbert Aldersmith developed the British Israelite movement.
 Hine and Bird achieved a degree of "doctrinal coherence" by eliminating competing forms of the ideology: in 1878, the Anglo-Ephraim Association of London, which followed Wilson by accepting the broader community of western European Germanic peoples as fellow Israelites who were also favoured by God, was absorbed into Bird's Metropolitan Anglo-Israel Association, which espoused the Anglo-exclusive view promoted by Hine.

 By 1886, the "Anglo-Israel Association" had 27 affiliated groups throughout Britain.
 Hine later departed for the United States, where he promoted the movement.

 The 1906 edition of the Jewish Encyclopedia stated that British Israelism's adherents "are said to number 2,000,000 in England and the United States", an unreliable figure if association membership and journal subscription numbers are any guide; the number of passive Protestant sympathisers is almost impossible to determine.